Greenfield, Iowa: Hotel Greenfield

 Hotel Greenfield, operated by ADCO Enterprises, LC, dates to 1920, the city's fourth hotel and the third at 110 East Iowa Street, preceded at this site by The Wilson Hotel and later the Commercial Hotel.
 It is the largest commercial building in the central business district.
 Many early hotel patrons traveled to town by the C, B & Q freight-passenger train and were shuttled from the south Greenfield depot.
 Others arrived by automobile via Iowa's developing highway system.

 Despite the shadow of the Great War (WW I) local boosters were yet able to capitalize a 32-room state-of-the-art lodge at a cost of $65,000.
 Regional architect William Gordon designed the Classical Revival (Commercial) style building, to be constructed starting in 1919.
 It was completed and furnished by 1920.
 A gala Grand Opening was featured June 3, 1920, with William Don Carlos and George Musmaker toastmasters of the evening.

 The original “Greenfield Hotel Company” of April 8, 1919, was founded by local business owners and town boosters as a community improvement project, more than as a profit-making enterprise, as such.
 The company, an Iowa corporation, owned the hotel until July 12, 1951.
 Lawyer George Musmaker, president, and banker Jay Howe, secretary-treasurer, were two of the company's primary leaders during those first 32 years.
 Individuals and families owned and operated the business after that.

-A food service establishment has been featured as a major element of the hotel's operation.
-The lodging element was dated and dwindling in significance by the 1970s.
-When ADCO Enterprises, LC purchased the hotel property in March 2010, the Old Hotel Restaurant & Lounge nka Olive Branch Restaurant (John Galanakis and family) was flourishing on the first floor space.
-It now continues to be associated with Hotel Greenfield but is relocated into the former Adair County Free Press building, joined to the west of the original hotel.
-It was acquired in 2010 in order to secure additional hotel development space.
-Two hotel suites are located on its second floor, along with laundry and housekeeping facilities.